How to configure Keeper SSO Connect Cloud with Google Workspace for seamless and secure SAML 2.0 authentication.

 Next, we'll show how to configure User Provisioning using SCIM.

 User Provisioning provides several features for lifecycle management:

-New users added to G Suite will be sent an email invitation to set up their Keeper vault
+- New users added to Google Workspace will get an email invitation to set up their Keeper vault

 Select SCIM and click Next.